gavinmdouglas/gavinmdouglas.github.io/pages/about.md

         <div class="span8">

 			I am a postdoctoral researcher in <a href="https://louismariebobay.wixsite.com/bobaylab">Louis-Marie Bobay's lab</a> at North Carolina State University (Raleigh, North Carolina, USA).
-My previous postdoctoral work was in <a href="http://www.shapirolab.ca">Jesse Shapiro's lab</a> at McGill University (Montréal, Québec, Canada).
-I did my PhD in Microbiology and Immunology in <a href="http://morganlangille.com">Morgan Langille's research lab</a> at Dalhousie University (Halifax, Nova Scotia, Canada).
+My previous postdoctoral work was with <a href="http://www.shapirolab.ca">Jesse Shapiro</a> at McGill University (Montréal, Québec, Canada).
+I did my PhD in Microbiology and Immunology with <a href="http://morganlangille.com">Morgan Langille</a> at Dalhousie University (Halifax, Nova Scotia, Canada).
 <br/><br/>
 			In addition to doing research, I am also very interested in the steps downstream of research.
 Specifically, I am deeply interested in science publishing reform, which I contribute to as a Managing Board Member <a href="https://genomics.peercommunityin.org/">Peer Community in Genomics</a>.
 I also enjoy exploring the science policy space, which I did most prominently as the 2022-2023 Co-President of <a href="https://www.sp-exchange.ca">Science & Policy Exchange</a> (a volunteer-run, non-profit, headquartered in Montréal).
 <br/><br/>